Amusing Permutation Representations of Group Extensions

-\begin{sloppypar} Each of the elements in the binary tetrahedral group $\widetilde{A_4}\approx \SL_2(\Z/3)$ has a permutation representation in the group, $\Sigma_8$, of symmetries of $\{0,1,\ldots, 7\}$.
-To construct the string-with-beads representation, these elements were arranged along a horizontal line segment in the order and grouping $(04)(15)(26)(37)$, and draw the associated permutation in a braid-like fashion.
-In this way, each element in the group is depicted as a set of four ribbons that have an even number of half-twists among them.
-The group operation is vertical juxtaposition of ribbon diagrams.
-The relations among the vertically juxtaposed diagrams are to remove an even number of half-twists in any given ribbon and allow any pair of ribbons to pass through each other in order to move the resulting product into a standard position.
-Figs.~\ref{preimage123} through \ref{preimageIdEtc} indicate the representations.
-Fig.~\ref{powersofa} indicates the multiplications demonstrate that $a^2=(136)(257)$, and $a^3=(04)(15)(26)(37)$ which corresponds to the action of $-1$ on the cosets of the subgroup $N \subset \widetilde{A_4}.$ \end{sloppypar}
+Each of the elements in the binary tetrahedral group $\widetilde{A_4}\approx \SL_2(\Z/3)$ has a permutation representation in the group, $\Sigma_8$, of symmetries of $\{0,1,\ldots, 7\}$.
+To construct the string-with-beads representation, these elements were arranged along a horizontal line segment in the order and grouping $(04)(15)(26)(37)$.
+Then the associated permutation was drawn in a braid-like fashion.
+In that way, each element in the group was first imagined as consisting of four ribbons that have an even number of half-twists among them.
+Since permutations, rather than braids or ribbons, are being considered, two half-twists between a successive pair of strings cancel: they are of the form, for example, $(04)(04)$ which equals $1$ in the permutation group.
+Each ribbon (or pair of successive strings) is abstracted to a thick line, and the twists are abstracted to beads.
+Figs.~22 and~23 contain legends at the bottom.

 The group operation, then, is vertical juxtaposition of diagrams.
 Fig.~26 contains a number of sample computations that indicate how to write several of the elements in the group in terms of generators.
 For example, the product $ba$ is written with $b$ juxtaposed above $a$.
 A pair of beads upon a single string cancel (in this case upon the $2$\/nd and $4$\/th string).
 Redundant crossings are removed.
 Thus the $2$\/nd string at the bottom only crosses the first and the two crossings between it and the $3$\/rd are removed.
 The resulting simplified element is ${\boldsymbol i}$.
 All of ${\boldsymbol i}$, ${\boldsymbol j}$, ${\boldsymbol k}$, $c$, and $d$ can be seen to be expressed in terms of products of $a$ and $b$.